928 Series Macro Determinator: Analyze Carbon, Nitrogen, Sulfur, and Proteins by Combustion

 - Optional 100-sample position autoloader for sequential and non-sequential analysis

 - Ergonomic, operator-centered design with boom-mounted touch-screen interface

 - Easy access to all reagent tubes and common maintenance areas for simplified maintenance

 - Extended reagent lifetimes contribute to a low cost-per-analysis

 - Horizontal furnace design with maximum temperatures up to 1450°C ensure complete oxidation of samples

 - Expanded furnace efficiency and reliability with a regent-free design

 The 928 series is ideal for the following applications: Meats, Feeds, Forage, Pet Foods, Grains, Milled Products, Starch, Fermentation Products, Dairy and Cheese Products, Soils, Sediments, Fertilizers, Plant Tissue, Filtration Media, Waste Materials, Fiber and Textiles, Resins and Polymers, Paper Products, and Petroleum Products and Additives

-The 928 series determines nitrogen/protein, carbon/nitrogen, or carbon/nitrogen/sulfur in a multitude of organic matrices from foods and feeds, to soils and fertilizers.
+The 928 series determines Nitrogen and Protein (FP928 model); Carbon and Nitrogen (CN928); or Carbon, Nitrogen, and Sulfur (CNS928) in a multitude of organic matrices from foods and feeds, to soils and fertilizers.
 The system utilizes a high temperature horizontal ceramic combustion furnace designed to handle macro sample mass with a rapid analysis time delivering unsurpassed application capabilities and throughput.